 1/2 cup almond oil

 Combine the ingredients in a clean jar with a tightly fitting lid.
 Shake and it’s ready to use!
-It’s best to scoop your scrub with a spoon and not your fingers, so that oils from you hands don’t end up in your scrub.
+It’s best to scoop your scrub with a spoon and not your fingers so that oils from your hands don’t end up in your scrub.
 It keeps for about 6 months at room temperature.

 4. Natural highlights